ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

             - if master dies b4 replication, replica promoted, and write lost but client thinks it happened
         - clients hits a master shard, and it will redirect client to correct shard, client remembers, shards do not proxying
     - sentinel - high availibility (not clustering)
+- persistence
+    - RDB(Redis Database) - backups, minimum latency/perf hit, forked process does all the backup work
+    - AOF(Append Only File) - like WAL, can fsync every second, every write, no fsync
+    - can also do no-persistence or AOF+RDB
 - apr'24 - redis went partially closed source, cant host on cloud for free
 - apr'24 - FOSS fork of redis: https://github.com/valkey-io/valkey
 - COMMANDS